-- Consumer Discretionary Retailing Internet & Direct Marketing Retail Internet & Direct Marketing Retail - Information Technology Technology Hardware & Equipment Technology Hardware, Storage & Peripherals Technology Hardware, Storage & Peripherals - Information Technology Software & Services Internet Software & Services Internet Software & Services - Information Technology Software & Services IT Services Data Processing & Outsourced Services - Industrials Transportation Air Freight & Logistics Air Freight & Logistics - Real Estate Real Estate Equity Real Estate Investment Trusts (REITs) Industrial REITs
+- Communication Services Media & Entertainment Interactive Media & Services - Interactive Media & Services - Consumer Discretionary Retailing Internet & Direct Marketing Retail Internet & Direct Marketing Retail - Information Technology Technology Hardware & Equipment Technology Hardware, Storage & Peripherals - Technology Hardware, Storage & Peripherals - Information Technology Software & Services IT Services Internet Services & Infrastructure - Information Technology Software & Services IT Services Data Processing & Outsourced Services - Industrials Transportation Air Freight & Logistics Air Freight & Logistics - Real Estate Real Estate Equity Real Estate Investment Trusts (REITs) Industrial REITs

 In selecting the securities, the sponsor also considered market capitalization, average trading volume, current dividend yield, trailing twelve-month free cash flow balances and analyst ratings.
 The portfolio is not equally weighted but rather is weighted based on the sponsor's view of the total return potential of those companies within the E-Commerce Ecosystem over the life of the trust.
 It is a fundamental policy of the trust to invest, under normal circumstances, at least 80% of the trust's net assets in securities of companies in the E-Commerce industry which the sponsor defines as companies that derive at least 50% of their revenue, based upon information available to the sponsor at the time of portfolio selection, from activities associated with the full cycle of an online purchase within the E-Commerce Ecosystem as described above.
 The trust may invest in securities of foreign issuers, including companies in emerging markets, and/or may invest in companies with smaller market capitalizations.
-The trust is considered to be concentrated in securities issued by companies in the information technology sector.
+The trust is considered to be concentrated in securities issued by companies in the consumer products and services and information technology sectors.